hugoroy/astroid-wiki/Ubuntu.md

 On a fresh Ubuntu 15.10 the following was required to get astroid going - but you should be able to get away with less.

+The libsass-dev package is not available on Ubuntu 14.04 LTS due to [dependency issues](https://github.com/gauteh/astroid/issues/110).
+When building astroid on this release use the `--disable-sass` build option.

 Install these packages:
 ```
 git \